benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Use single action controllers for clarity

 Sometimes, it makes things easier to use [single action controllers](https://laravel.com/docs/controllers#single-action-controllers).
-You can't always avoid complexity and this complexity might be better off in its own file.
+You can't always avoid complexity, and this complexity might be better off in its own file.

 ### Use policies